 Mortality Data Collection

 This program is open to everyone.
 Volunteers are asked to notify FWC of any deceased or injured gopher tortoises that are seen.
 This is an opportunity based program that does not have a required time commitment.
-Mortality data is submitted to FWC either by completing the mortality form or using the online locator map (coming soon).
+Mortality data can be submitted to the FWC online using the mortality submission webform.
 Volunteers are required to complete a short electronic training presentation to review safety precautions.